-U.S. issues final ruling on Bombardier, upholding duties of nearly 300 per cent
+U.S. Commerce Department rules on Bombardier: Preliminary duties of nearly 300% upheld

 The department's decision, made public Tuesday, was expected and is not the ultimate verdict in the trade dispute.
 That will come in February when the U.S. International Trade Commission decides whether Boeing was harmed, or threatened with harm, as a result of Bombardier's actions.
 That ruling can be appealed in turn.

-"It's not unreasonable to think that the extraordinarily high [penalties] found by the commerce department do, to some extent, reflect the ideological bent of this administration," said Edward Alden, a trade expert at the Council on Foreign Relations in Washington, D.C.
-"You now have a Commerce secretary who's a cheerleader for protectionist tarrifs.
+"It's not unreasonable to think that the extraordinarily high [penalties] found by the commerce department do, to some extent, reflect the ideological bent of this administration," said Edward Alden, a trade expert at the Council on Foreign Relations in Washington.
+"You now have a Commerce secretary who's a cheerleader for protectionist tariffs.
 We're in a very different world."

 As the trade battle works its way through legal institutions in the United States, the stakes continue to climb for the companies and countries involved.
 The fight has fuelled trade tensions between Canada and the United States, emerging as a flashpoint as the two countries try to hammer out a new continental trade pact.

 Canada this month cancelled a planned purchase of 18 Super Hornet fighter jets from Boeing in retaliation for the company's trade challenge against Bombardier.
-The government of the U.K., where parts of the C Series are built, has warned Boeing it risks losing defense contracts.
-The European Union has also joined the fray, saying the 300 per cent duties levied by U.S. authorities on the C Series are unwarranted.
+The government of the U.K., where parts of the C Series are built, has warned Boeing it risks losing defence contracts.
+The European Union has also joined the fray, saying the 300-per-cent duties levied by U.S. authorities on the C Series are unwarranted.

 U.S. President Donald Trump is said to covet such duties as he tries to put in place an "America first" trade strategy that aims to save manufacturing jobs.
 Boeing is only one of several U.S. companies that have launched complaints against foreign rivals in recent months, aligning itself with the political winds to push its own interests.

-Through September 20, Commerce initiated 65 anti-dumping or subsidy investigations, a 48 per cent increase from the last year under the Obama administration and a 16-year high in such actions, according to the Washington Post.
+Through Sept.
+20, Commerce initiated 65 anti-dumping or subsidy investigations, a 48-per-cent increase from the last year under the Obama administration and a 16-year high in such actions, according to the Washington Post.
 Targets for complaints this year include imports of South Korean washing machines and steel from Vietnam.

 Boeing filed a trade challenge against Bombardier in April this year, alleging the Montreal-based maker of luxury jets and single-aisle planes used unfair government subsidies to clinch an important contract for 75 CS100 C Series planes to Atlanta-based Delta Air Lines at "absurdly low" sale prices.
-Quebec helped secure the deal by providing Bombardier with a $1-billion investment lifeline the province says adheres to international trade rules.
+Quebec helped secure the deal by providing Bombardier with a $1-billion (U.S.) investment lifeline the province says adheres to international trade rules.

 The American aerospace giant argued at a Trade Commission hearing Monday that Bombardier is offering the C Series at used-airplane prices, which is pressing rivals to offer cut-rate deals in their own right.
 It says its 737 Max 7 plane is at "extreme risk" because of Bombardier's tactics.